Txori/ZgeSublime/README.md

 The plugin includes custom syntax highlighting for `.zgeproj` files:

-- XML structure is styled similarly to PHP to de-emphasize markup
+- The base is styled as standard XML
 - ZExpression sections (`<Expression>`, `<WhileExp>`, etc.) use C#-like coloring
 - Data sections (`<BitmapFile>`, `<MeshData>`) appear in grey for minimal visibility